haluvibe/wiki-site/src/docs/prerequisites.md

 ::: warning Unsupported Versions
 Wiki.js will **NOT** run on older versions such as 16.x, 14.x or any version below **18.x**!

-Future LTS versions (e.g. `20.x`) will be supported once they reaches active LTS status.
+Future LTS versions (e.g. `20.x`) will be supported once they reach active LTS status.
 Odd-numbered versions (e.g. `19.x`) are not officially supported and not recommended.
 :::